Rockstar Defrauds Banks with False Personal Loan Applications

 According to Mrozek, Mawhinney borrowed $500,000 from Zions Bank and $1 million from Bank of America.
 He also borrowed $6.25 million from Comerica Bank.

 Starting in July 2011, Mawhinney began defaulting on each of his four loans.
+Had Mawhinney not defaulted on monthly payments, the banks might not have started any kind of investigation.
+It was this problem that triggered the current charges.

 “After the defaults, the banks began to investigate.
 They subsequently filed lawsuits against Mawhinney,” said Mrozek.